erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/troubleshooting-en.md

 ## Troubleshooting Issues

+> [!NOTE]
+> If you are unable to move files to the Windows folder, it means you shut down Windows instead of restarting it.
+To fix this issue, boot back to Windows and use restart, then as it restarts boot to fastboot and use it to return to Android

 ## Charging in Windows does not work
 > [!WARNING]
 > Do not use a powered USB hub with host mode enabled, this can potentially break your device.
 If you use a powered USB hub, please use the [disable USB host mode guide](/guide/English/Additional-materials-en.md#disabling-usb-host-mode)